EdmundLuan/EdmundLuan.github.io/_pages/about.md

 Hi!
 Welcome to my personal pages!

 My name is Hao Luan (栾昊).
+I am currently a research assistant at the Southern University of Science and Technology (SUSTech), working in *Robotics Perception & Intelligence Lab (RPILab)* jointly led by Prof. [Max Q.-H. Meng](https://www.ee.cuhk.edu.hk/~qhmeng/about.html) and Prof. [Hong Zhang](https://webdocs.cs.ualberta.ca/~zhang/index.html).
-I am currently an undergraduate student (expected to graduate in June 2021) majoring in Automation (i.e. control science & engineering) at Harbin Institute of Technology.
-I joined the MAS Lab led by Prof. Jie Mei at the School of Mechanical Engineering and Automation in 2019.
-My research interests lie in the planning and control of robotic systems, with a particular interest in multi-agent/robot systems (MAS/MRS).
+My research interests lie in planning and control of robotic systems, with a particular interest in multi-agent/robot systems (MAS/MRS).